C-stand

 In film production, a C-stand (or Century stand) is primarily used to position light modifiers, such as silks, nets, or flags, in front of light sources.
 The stand is constructed of metal and consists of a collapsible base, two riser columns, and a baby pin on top.
 In addition, a C-stand typically includes a gobo head and a gobo arm, also known as a grip head and grip arm, which provide the ability to articulate a light modifier without moving the stand itself.
 The legs of C stands are designed to be nested, so many stands can be placed around a light source.

 A secondary use of C-stands is to position smaller light fixtures.
 A typical use would be to offset a backlight from the stand column, so that the stand itself can be placed out of shot, while the backlight hovers somewhere above the top edge of frame.
 In recent years, C-stands have found a new use, supporting the brackets used for balancing Steadicam (and similar) camera sleds.

 These popular stands are available in many different configurations, lengths and finishes.
 The unique staggered leg design allows C-Stands to be nested and therefore be placed extremely close to one another on set.
 The lower leg can also be slid under many objects.
-The C+ offers a removable base for the risers, making disassembly for travel simple and easy.
+The C+ offers a removable base for the risers known as a "turtle", providing an even lower base for positioning as well as making disassembly for travel simple and easy.
 The sliding leg allows for use on stairs, off curbs and even as high as a desk or countertop.

 History

 The term C-stand comes from the early history of lighting equipment.
-The C-Stand, or century stand, was named for the company that first produced bespoke lighting gear for live theater and filmmaking: Century Lighting in NYC, which later became Century Strand and eventually Strand Lighting.
+The C-stand, or century stand, was named for the company that first produced bespoke lighting gear for live theater and filmmaking: Century Lighting based in New York City, which later became Century Strand and eventually Strand Lighting.
 In later years, studios, grips and gaffers began to manufacture the earliest versions of what we now call C-Stands.
-The original C-Stands had welded bases that did not fold up or adjust, but the fact that they easily nested together made them invaluable on the stage.
-Today, the term C-stand is a popular name for the grip stand made by Matthews Studio Equipment, Inc. and has been copied by other manufacturers.
+The original C-Stands had welded bases that did not fold up or adjust but the fact that they easily nested together made them invaluable on the stage.
 C-stands are an important component in the image maker's arsenal of tools.

 In 1974, Matthews Studio Equipment introduced the industry's first folding base C-Stand.
-Matthews produces a wide range of C-Stands and related accessories to assist the motion picture, television and photographic professional in lighting and lighting modification support.